arpit7257/youtube_ai_extension/README.md

 - Special thanks to the creators of the Gemini API for their powerful features that enhance our extension's capabilities.
 ```

-### Instructions to Use

-1. Replace `yourusername` with your actual GitHub username in the clone URL and author section.
-2. Update any additional information specific to your project as necessary.